Runic-Studios/Deploy/README.md

 - Install K3s with default configuration (should include Traefik!)
 - Install K9s, Helm, Kustomize
 - Duplicate all files that end in .template (these are secrets that need to be filled in)
-- Apply the stack with `kustomize build --enable-helm | kubectl apply -f -`
+- Apply the stack with `./apply.sh`
 - Add this to `/etc/rancher/k3s/registries.yaml`:
 ```yaml
 mirrors: